xsong0306/xsong0306/README.md

 👋  Hello, my name is Xiao!
-I am a data scientist with experience in clinical research and project management :D
+I am a data scientist with experience in clinical research and project management 😄

 How to reach me:
 -  Email: xsong0306@gmail.com